ubermag/ubermag.github.io/source/documentation/index.rst

 introduction into all the packages inside ``ubermag``.

 Different calculators (OOMMF and mumax\ :sup:`3`) support different feature sets.
-The :doc:`features` page gives an overview over the different features.
+The :doc:`compatibility` page gives an overview over the different features.
 It also lists compatible versions for Ubermag, and OOMMF, and mumax\ :sup:`3`.

 .. toctree::